 Like many states, California tries minors separately from adults.
 That means that when a minor has bee been accused of a crime, they will be charged just like an adult, only their case will be handled in the juvenile court system.
-Because this court operates very differently than its adult equivalent, it is critical anyone facing such charges only work with a San Diego criminal lawyer with experience defending juvenile clients.
+Because this court operates very differently than its adult equivalent, it is critical anyone facing such charges only work with an experienced juvenile court attorney in San Diego.

 Crimes and Punishments